Vigil for woman killed in shooting along I-270

 "It gives me a lot of strength to see what she was such an amazing person and I am going to need that to help my mom through this," he said.

-If you have information about the shooting, you're asked to call CrimeStoppers or the Bellefontaine Neighbors Police Department.
+If you have information about the shooting call CrimeStoppers or the Bellefontaine Neighbors Police Department.